hyperspy/hyperspy/doc/user_guide/install.rst

 ^^^^^^^

 * Hyperspy does not work with an standard installation of the full version of EPD 7.3-2 due to a problem of compilation in the h5py.
 The easiest way to walkaround this issue is reinstalling the h5py libraries.
 You can download them `from here. <http://www.lfd.uci.edu/~gohlke/pythonlibs/#h5py>`_
+* In some Windows machines an error is printed at the end of the installation and the entries in the context menu and the Start Menu are not installed properly.
+In most cases the problem can be solved by restarting the computer and reinstalling Hyperspy.
 * Due to a `Python bug <http://bugs.python.org/issue13276>`_ uninstalling Hyperspy does not uninstall the "Hyperspy Here" entries in the context menu.
 Please run the following code in a Windows Terminal with administrator rights to remove the entries manually:

   .. code-block:: bash